m-wells/AlignedBinaryFormat.jl/README.md

 * the buffer is then **aligned** to `T`
 * the data

-So for our example (with the names of the arrays "myX", "whybitarr", and "somez" respectively
+Note: the labels are displayed sorted by label but are written to the file sequentially.

 ```
 <BOF> # beginning of file
 LITTLE
 3                               # length of "myX"
-myX                             # label of first array
+myX                             # label of first item
 5                               # length of "Array"
 Array
 7                               # length of "Float16"